US military helping US-backed forces in fight for Tabqa Dam in Syria

 - Retaking the dam is considered a vital step

-(CNN)US-supported fighters in Syria have begun a major ground offensive, backed up by US forces, to retake a vital dam near Raqqa, Syria, a US official told CNN Wednesday.
+Washington (CNN)Fighters in Syria have begun a major ground offensive, backed up by US forces, to retake a vital dam near Raqqa, Syria, from ISIS, a US official told CNN Wednesday.

-Tabqa Dam supplies electric power to a wide area of Syria, according to the US, and the area has been under ISIS control since 2013.
+Tabqa Dam is located 25 miles west of Raqqa, ISIS' self-declared capital, and supplies electric power to a wide area of Syria, according to the US.

 The US is backing Syrian Democratic Forces and Syrian Arab Forces.
 US military advisers are also on the ground with the SDF but not necessarily at the front lines, the official said.
 In addition, Marines are beginning to provide artillery fire support.